MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 3. To enter a DAX formula expression for the default calculation item, right-click and then click **Edit Formula** to open DAX Editor.
 Enter a valid expression.

-4. To add additional calculation items, right-click **Calculation Items**, and then click **New Calculation Item**.
+4. To add more calculation items, right-click **Calculation Items**, and then click **New Calculation Item**.

 ### To order calculation items

 1. In Tabular Model Explorer, right-click a calculation group, and then click **Add column**.

 2. Name the column Ordinal (or something similar), enter a description, and then set the **Hidden** property to True.

 3. For each calculation item you want to order, set the **Ordinal** property to a positive number.
 Each number is sequential, for example, a calculation item with an Ordinal property of 1 appears first, a property of 2 appears second, and so on.
-Calculation items with the default -1 are not included in the ordering, but appear before ordered items in a report.
+Calculation items with the default -1 aren't included in the ordering, but appear before ordered items in a report.

 ## Limitations

-[Object level security](object-level-security.md) (OLS) defined on calculation group tables is not supported.
+[Object level security](object-level-security.md) (OLS) defined on calculation group tables isn't supported.
 However, OLS can be defined on other tables in the same model.
 If a calculation item refers to an OLS secured object, a generic error is returned.

-[Row level security](roles-ssas-tabular.md#row-filters) (RLS) is not supported.
+[Row level security](roles-ssas-tabular.md#row-filters) (RLS) isn't supported.
 Define RLS on tables in the same model, but not on calculation groups themselves (directly or indirectly).

-[Detail Rows Expressions](../tutorial-tabular-1400/as-supplemental-lesson-detail-rows.md) are not supported with calculation groups.
+[Detail Rows Expressions](../tutorial-tabular-1400/as-supplemental-lesson-detail-rows.md) aren't supported with calculation groups.

-[Smart narrative](/power-bi/visuals/power-bi-visualization-smart-narrative) visuals in Power BI are not supported with calculation groups.
+[Smart narrative](/power-bi/visuals/power-bi-visualization-smart-narrative) visuals in Power BI aren't supported with calculation groups.

-Implicit column aggregations in Power BI are not supported for models with calculation groups.
+Implicit column aggregations in Power BI aren't supported for models with calculation groups.
 Currently, if **DiscourageImplicitMeasures** property is set to **false** (default), aggregation options appear, however they cannot be applied.
-If **DiscourageImplicitMeasures** is set to **true**, aggregation options do not appear.
+If **DiscourageImplicitMeasures** is set to **true**, aggregation options don't appear.

-When creating Power BI reports using LiveConnection, Dynamic format strings are not applied to report-level measures.
+When creating Power BI reports using LiveConnection, Dynamic format strings aren't applied to report-level measures.

 ## See also